 They all turned out so nicely!
 I put this one out at the start of summer and took it down the end of August and there was no fading or damage at all to it.
 The other side of this flag is the green, white and red for the holiday season.
 Hubby also painted the S hooks so they would be the same color as the garden pole.

 Here is the flag for fall and the other side of that flag is the black and cream colors for winter/spring.
 I love my new Wall Olive Buckets on the front doors.

 I am so in love with how this new flag looks with all the fall decorations.
-Hubby is a huge Georgia Bulldog fan and his concrete Dawgs are starting to show their age.
+Mr. G is a huge Georgia Bulldog fan and his concrete Dawgs are starting to show their age too.
 Looks like I need to get the red and black paint out next.